aral/ar.al-site/content/2019/08/26/introducing-small-technology-foundation/index.md

 I call this [DotJS](https://source.ind.ie/site.js/app#file-system-routing) (think PHP for JavaScript) and it enables you to create secure, dynamic JavaScript servers with the full power of [Node.js](https://nodejs.org) and [Express](https://expressjs.com/) without having to build any of the plumbing.

-Oh, and it’s as easy to use [WebSockets](https://source.ind.ie/site.js/app/tree/master/examples/wss-basic-chat) with it too.
+And it’s as easy to use [WebSockets](https://source.ind.ie/site.js/app/tree/master/examples/wss-basic-chat) with it too.

+Oh, and Site.js already powers this site, [the Small Technology Foundation site](https://small-tech.org) and [Laura’s site](https://laurakalbag.com).
+So we’re eating our own hamster food.

+The Small Technology Foundation web site is also an example of how to extend a static site (in this case, one that uses Hugo), with dynamic functionality.
+Check out the [Fund Us](https://small-tech.org/fund-us) page for [an example of the WebSocket functionality](https://source.ind.ie/small-tech.org/site/tree/master/themes/small-tech/static/.dynamic) powering the patronage pages (hint, hint) ;)

-To see more, run the demo on [SiteJS.org](https://sitejs.org), [try some other examples](https://source.ind.ie/site.js/app/tree/master/examples), and [read through the documentation](https://source.ind.ie/site.js/app/blob/master/README.md).
+To see more, [run the demo on SiteJS.org](https://sitejs.org), [try some other examples](https://source.ind.ie/site.js/app/tree/master/examples), and [read through the documentation](https://source.ind.ie/site.js/app/blob/master/README.md).

 <img id='site-js-logo' src='site-js-logo.svg' alt='Site.js logo'>